risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ```

 To learn more about the `CREATE SOURCE` command, check [`CREATE SOURCE`](https://docs.risingwave.com/docs/current/sql-create-source/) from the offical RisingWave documentation.

-To learn more about consuming data from Kafka, check [Ingest data from Kafka](https://docs.risingwave.com/docs/current/ingest-from-kafka/).

 ### Analyze the data